Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Holographic theory for gapless states and for continuous phase transitions

+It is easy to see that the $\one$-condensed boundary of $\eM_{/\cA}$ can be gapped if $\eM_{/\cA}$ is trivial.
+The $\one$-condensed boundary of $\eM_{/\cA}$ must be gapless if $\eM_{/\cA}$ is nontrivial.
+This result is proposed in \Rf{KZ170501087,KZ190504924,KZ191201760}, and was referred to as topological Wick rotation.

-Next, let us explain why the canonical boundary of 2+1D topoloigcal orders must be gapless \cite{L190309028}.
-As pointed out in \Rf{LWW1414,LW191108470,JW190513279}, the partition function for a boundary of a 2+1D topoloigcal order is a vector, whose components are labeled by the anyon types of the bulk topoloigcal order: $\v Z(\tau)=(Z_\one(\tau),Z_a(\tau),Z_b(\tau),\cdots)^\top$.
+Let us show that a $\one$-condensed boundary of a 2+1D topological orders $\eM$ must be gapless.
+This result is obtained in \Rf{KZ170501087,KZ190504924,KZ191201760,L190309028} via some other methods.
+As pointed out in \Rf{LWW1414,JW190513279,LW191108470}, the partition function for a boundary of a 2+1D topological order is a vector, whose components are labeled by the anyon types of the bulk topological order: $\v Z(\tau)=(Z_\one(\tau),Z_a(\tau),Z_b(\tau),\cdots)^\top$.
 Here we have assumed that the spacetime at the boundary is a torus, and $\tau$ describes the shape of the boundary spacetime.
-Under the modular transformation, vector-like partition function transforms covariantly:
+Under the modular transformation, vector-like partition function transforms covariantly \cite{JW190513279}:

-where $S,T$ are the unitary matrices (called modular data) characterizing the bulk topological order \cite{W9039,KW9327} (see Section \ref{MMA}).
+where $S^{\eM},T^{\eM}$ are the modular data characterizing the bulk topological order $\eM$ \cite{W9039,KW9327} (see Appendix \ref{MMA}) and $c_-$ the chiral central center of $\eM$.
 The physics behind the above results were explained in \Rf{LWW1414,LW191108470,JW190513279}.